i-xul/i-xul/README.md

 ### Fail2ban Telegram Notifier
 A lightweight Telegram integration for Fail2ban events to improve real-time visibility into suspicious activity on a self-hosted server.

+### postmarketOS on Samsung SM-T555
+Linux bring-up and documentation for an older ARM tablet using lk2nd, fastboot, and XFCE4

 ### Multilingual Log Analysis
 Python-based security log analysis project that detects suspicious multilingual attack patterns, including Cyrillic-based probes and login attempts in server logs.